Skip to main content

 JupyterHub

-The JupyterHub service is deployed on the VRE cluster using the upstream Zero to JupyterHub (z2jh) helm charts.
+The JupyterHub service is deployed on the VRE cluster using the upstream Zero to JupyterHub (z2jh) Helm charts.
 The cluster and the manifest are kept synchronised via Flux.

 For general details on the deployment of JupyterHub, we refer the user to the official documentation of Zero to JupyterHub with Kubernetes.